Teaching Assistantship

 If you are assigned a typical TA (i.e. marking for a prof who has taught the course before or teaching a very common lab) this probably won’t be much of an issue.
 You’ll find that you get faster as you get more experienced, and it should all even out in the end.

 HOWEVER, this is particularly important for cases when you are asked to, e.g., teach a brand new lab, mark for an unrealistic prof, etc. You may be asked to do a TA that is impossible to do in the number of assigned hours.
 You could discover that you need to spend 4 hours a week prepping for a lab (in addition to 3 hours teaching it) leaving you with only 2.8 hours a week to mark 40 labs.
 This amount of lab prep work is unrealistic.
-The department should recognize if the task is actually impossible; if they insist that you do the work, they are essentially setting you up to fail, and you have cause to get the TA union involved (see how to here).
+The department should recognize if the task is actually impossible; if they insist that you do the work, they are essentially setting you up to fail, and you have cause to get the TA union involved (contact your CUPE Steward for more information or advice).

 TAing in the Summer